|Vintage Pulp||Mar 23 2020|

 It sounds sinister, but Iams is not trying to be too serious with this book.
 Major characters are named Whittlebait, Barrelforth, and Squareless, if that gives you an indication of the feel.
 The writing style is a bit Thin Man, with numerous quips and asides, and the spouses, named Sybil and Tim, cast as dueling lovebirds.
 Throughout the arguments there's never a doubt they'll work it out.
 They also work out the mystery, unconvincingly, but overall, we have to say the book was enjoyable.
 We were betting Sybil and Tim would be recurring characters, but it doesn't seem like that happened.
 Girl Meets Body is the first and last of them.

 Hey everybody—get an Eiffel of these!

 If you’ve been visiting the site for a while, you perhaps remember the cover we shared for H.R.
 Lenormand’s Renée, which shows a lonely woman staring out of her room at the majestic—and in that context clearly metaphorical—Eiffel Tower.
 Since then we’ve seen the tower pop up on many covers, including Passion in Paris by Harrison Stone, above, so today we’ve compiled a collection.
 Most of these examples view the tower as just an innocent civic landmark, but take it from us—once the idea that it stands for something else gets into your head you really can’t get it out.
 Interestingly, while the tower appears on many U.S. book fronts, we found it on only two of the hundreds of French covers we have.
 Perhaps they consider it too banal.
-Nineteen scans below.
+Twenty-one scans below.